AaronSaikovski/pyazvalidatemoveresources/README.md

 ### Python Environment Setup:

-Using the `Makefile` will setup the full virtual environment using PIP and the `requirements.txt` file.
+Using the `Makefile` will setup the full virtual environment using Poetry for you

 From bash, run: